Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 Job limits
 ----------

 Each job is limited by a maximum amount of walltime and memory.
-Job with resource requirement beyond the limit will be rejected for submission.
+Jobs with resource requirements beyond the limit will be rejected for submission.

 +------------+---------------+-------------+
 | partition  | max. walltime | max. memory |